 Calculating Your Adjusted Gross Income

-Before you can calculate your modified adjusted gross income, you’ll need to know how to calculate your adjusted gross income.
+Before you can calculate your MAGI, you’ll need to know how to calculate your adjusted gross income.
 Your AGI shows how much taxable income you have after subtracting above-the-line deductions from your gross income.

 Your gross income is your pre-tax income.
 It includes all of your earnings, tips and wages, plus taxable interest, dividends, unemployment benefits and taxable retirement distributions.